 The need for gas turbines to be operated safely, with high efficiency and low emissions (longterm zero CO2 emissions), using a variety of gaseous & liquid fuels still remains to be an important issue for current and future gas turbine models.

 Besides a wide variety of natural gas qualities, including gas compositions with higher content (> 1%vol.) of higher hydrocarbons (so-called C2+, like ethane C2H6, propane (C3H8) and butane (C4H10)) or with higher content (> 10%vol.) of inert species (N2, CO2), which cover a wide range of Wobbe Index values (35 - 55 MJ/Nm3), additional fuel gas mixtures (syngas - CO/H2, hydrogen - H2) and diluents (CO2, H2O) come into the scene as new gas turbine based processes and new fuel resources (biofuel, shale gas, LNG) are being proposed for power generation and industrial applications.
 Additionally, liquid fuels remain to be of interest for mobile applications (aero engines, marine engines), oil & gas industries, island/off-grid operation and as back-up fuels.
-Meanwhile, their spectrum is increased by biomass derived liquid products (FAME, DME, pyrolysis oil, etc.).
+Meanwhile, their spectrum is increased by biomass and power derived liquid products (FAME, DME, Fischer-Tropsch products, pyrolysis oil, etc.).

 The issue of wide fuel spectrum capability of gas turbines is strongly coupled with operational flexibility topics such as flame stability and emissions, and can be exacerbated if fuel switch-over procedures are to be considered.